jmacnett/florida-man-ttrpg/README.md

 Roll 3d6 to determine who you character is; or, if you want to be some other combination, do it up.

 ###### Personality
-Bible Thumper
+- Bible Thumper
-Drug Dealer
+- Drug Dealer
-Redneck
+- Redneck
-Rich Asshole
+- Rich Asshole
-Retired
+- Retired
-???
+- ???

 ###### Drug of choice
-Alcohol
+- Alcohol
-Weed
+- Weed
-Meth
+- Meth
-Cocaine/crack
+- Cocaine/crack
-Heroin
+- Overeating
-Jesus
+- Jesus

 ###### Weapon of choice/proficiency
-Automobile
+- Automobile
-Food
+- Food
-Bible
+- Bible
-Improvised (something from )
+- Improvised (something from the environment less than 50 lbs and not fastened down)
-Pet
+- Pet
-???
+- ???

 ** TO BE CONTINUED **